Noldor: Flight of the Noldor: exile to Middle-earth

 In Beleriand, in the north-west of Middle-earth, the Noldor make alliances with the Sindar and later with Men of the Three Houses of the Edain.
 Fingolfin reigns long in the land of Hithlum, and his younger son Turgon builds the hidden city of Gondolin.
 The Sons of Fëanor rule the lands in Eastern Beleriand, while Finrod Finarfin's son is the King of Nargothrond and his brothers Angrod and Aegnor hold Dorthonion.
 Fingolfin's reign is marked by warfare against Morgoth; in the year 60 of the First Age, after their victory in the battle of Dagor Aglareb, the Noldor start the Siege of Angband, the great fortress of Morgoth.
-In the year 455 the Siege is broken by Morgoth in the Dagor Bragollach, or Battle of Sudden Flame, in which the north-eastern Elvish realms are conquered, with the exception of Maedhros' fortress at Himring.
+In 455 the siege is broken by Morgoth in the Dagor Bragollach, or Battle of Sudden Flame, in which the north-eastern Elvish realms are conquered, with the exception of Maedhros' fortress at Himring.
+A man, Barahir, saves Finrod's life; Finrod gives him a ring which had been made in Valinor.
 Fingolfin in despair rides to Angband and challenges Morgoth to single combat, dealing the Dark Lord seven wounds before perishing.
 Fingolfin is succeeded by his eldest son Fingon the Valiant, who becomes the second High King of the Noldor in Beleriand.

-In the year 472, Maedhros organises an attack on Morgoth, which leads to the Nírnaeth Arnoediad, the Battle of Unnumbered Tears.
+In 472, Maedhros organises an attack on Morgoth, which leads to the Nírnaeth Arnoediad, the Battle of Unnumbered Tears.
 The Noldor and their allies are utterly defeated when they are betrayed by the Easterlings and surrounded by Morgoth's forces.
 Fingon is killed by Gothmog the Lord of Balrogs, and is succeeded by his brother Turgon.
-Morgoth scatters the remaining forces led by the Sons of Fëanor, and in 495 Nargothrond too is conquered.
+Morgoth scatters the remaining forces led by the sons of Fëanor, and in 495 Nargothrond too is conquered.
 Turgon had already withdrawn to Gondolin, which had been kept hidden from both Morgoth and other Elves; his realm is betrayed to Morgoth by his nephew Maeglin in 510.
 Turgon dies during the Fall of Gondolin, though his daughter Idril leads many of his people to escape and find their way south.
 Gil-galad, son of Fingon, succeeds Turgon and becomes the fourth and last High King of the Noldor in Middle-earth.

-Between the years 545 and 583 the War of Wrath is fought between Morgoth and the host of the Valar.
-As the result of the cataclysmic destruction from the war, Beleriand sinks into the sea, except for a part of Ossiriand later known as Lindon, and a few isles.
+Between 545 and 583, the War of Wrath is fought between Morgoth and the host of the Valar.
+As the result of the cataclysmic destruction from the war, Beleriand sinks into the sea, except for a part of Ossiriand later known as Lindon, and a few islands.
 The defeat of Morgoth marks the end of the First Age and the start of the Second, when most of the Noldor return to Aman, though some like Galadriel or Celebrimbor, grandson of Fëanor, refuse the pardon of the Valar and remain in Middle-earth.